php-fig/fig-standards/proposed/psr-cache.md

 This helps implementations store any data type in the cache system then allows each implementation do deal with the mentioned shortcomings.

+The setter method is present so that insures interoperability across various libraries and to provide a common method of setting the value of the returned object.

+Due to the resons behind usage of cache item, the usage of such object outside of retrieving of information from the cache system.

+### 4.2 CacheInterface

+The method ```exists()``` is present in order to facilitate cases where a user will want to just check for an item presence rather that fecthing it in case it exists.